-- Third party (TP) covers the damage caused by your vehicle to third party property, eg cars, walls.
+- Third party only (TPO) covers the damage caused by your vehicle to third party property, eg cars, walls.
 However, it does not cover damage to your own car or property.
 It can be purchased alone but is included in comprehensive car insurance policies.

-- Third party fire and theft (TPF&T)combines fire and theft coverage for your own vehicle, with the benefits of third-party insurance as above.
+- Third party, fire & theft combines fire and theft coverage for your own vehicle, with the benefits of third-party insurance as above.
 It too can be purchased by itself but is included in comprehensive car insurance policies.

 Despite the higher cost of comprehensive car insurance, there are ways to reduce your premium and make it more affordable.
 When you look at a policy, make sure you:

-- Shop around.
+- Shop around for insurance.
 Not all insurers charge the same, so look for a good deal.
 Compare both the price and benefits on offer, to find a policy option that fits your needs and budget.

 - Increase your excess.
 Increasing your excess may ensure your premiums stay lower.

 - Look for no-claim bonus discounts.
 These can save you as much as 65% on your premiums.